Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 Creates a new package of the given name, and returns a meta-package object instance to represent it.

+It remains an open question on what the behaviour should be if asked to add a package that already exists.
+See below.

 #### `list_packages`

 ```perl